kevinsaner91/Mavlink_Control/README.md

 This repository shows how to get a phytec mira board sending and receiving messages to a pixhawk autopilot.
 Further documentation is shown in the doc directory.

 Hereby the mavlink_control directory contains the code needed for the FindMine project.
 The mavlink_control directroy was edited in Eclipse and is thus ready to be imported into the Eclipse C/C++ IDE.
-In order to make the code running, it is neccessary that the lib directory is inluded into the Eclipse project.
+In order to make the code running, it is neccessary that the lib directory is included into the Eclipse project.

 To use the functionality of the program in another program, all the methods in the "mavlink_control.cpp" file have to be called in the custom application.